• Skip to main content

 Instructions

-1. Begin by setting up your dredging station.
-Combine ½ cup of all purpose flour with ½ teaspoon salt and ¼ teaspoon black pepper in a shallow dish.
-In a second dish, beat two eggs very well.
-In the third shallow dish, add ½ cup Italian seasoned breadcrumbs and ¼ cup finely shredded or grated parmesan cheese.
+2. Set up your dredging station.
+Add ¼ cup all-purpose flour in a shallow dish.
+In a second dish, beat two eggs well.
+In the third dish, mix ⅓ cup Italian seasoned breadcrumbs and 3 tablespoons grated Parmesan cheese.

-2. Next, dry fish fillets with paper towels very well.
-Coat a flounder fillet lightly in the seasoned flour.
-Gently shake off any excess flour before dipping into the beaten eggs, then into the seasoned bread crumb and parmesan mixture, ensuring the cheese and breadcrumbs thoroughly coat both sides of the delicate fish fillet.
+3. Coat each fillet lightly in the flour.
+Gently shake off any excess before dipping into the beaten eggs, then into the breadcrumb and Parmesan mixture, ensuring the cheese and breadcrumbs thoroughly coat both sides of the delicate fish fillet.

-3. Heat 3 tablespoons of olive oil in a cast-iron skillet over medium-high heat.
-Add the breaded fish fillets, but don’t overcrowd the skillet.
+4. Heat olive oil in a large skillet over medium-high heat.
+(I used stainless steel in the photos, but non-stick is the most forgiving option for beginners.
+Cast iron works great too if you want an extra-crispy crust.)
+Add the breaded fish fillets, but don't overcrowd the skillet.
 (You will likely need to pan sear the fish in two batches.)
-Flounder is generally a fairly thin fillet, so monitor the heat and the fish closely as you cook to ensure they don't overcook.
 Leave the fish on the first side for 3-4 minutes, until the fillet is almost cooked through.
-This will give you a beautiful golden brown crust of bread crumbs and parmesan on the presentation side.
-Carefully flip the fillets and cook for another minute, just until the fillet has a firm texture and is cooked through.
-Transfer fish fillets to a baking tray and tent with foil or keep in a warm oven until ready to plate.
+This will give you a beautiful golden brown crust of breadcrumbs and Parmesan on the presentation side.
+Carefully flip the fillets and cook for another minute, just until the fish has a firm texture and is cooked through.
+Transfer to a plate and tent with foil until ready to serve.

-4. Return the skillet to the burner over medium heat.
-Using a slotted spoon, remove any dark brown breadcrumbs and pour off any excess olive oil from the pan.
-Add 1 tablespoon of butter, veggie broth, lemon juice and white wine into the pan.
-Bring to a boil and cook over medium high heat until the mixture reduces by about ⅓.
-Add the capers and remove the pan from the heat.
-Off the heat, add the remaining 3 tablespoons of butter and chopped parsley and swirl or whisk into the pan juices until the butter melts and the sauce thickens slightly.
+5. Wipe out skillet from any crumbs and most of the oil, then return to the burner over medium heat.
+Add 1 tablespoon of butter, 3-4 lemon slices, and wine to the pan.
+Bring to a boil and cook until the mixture reduces by about ⅓.
+Add the veggie broth and capers, cooking for another 2 minutes to reduce.
+Add the remaining 3 tablespoons of butter along with the butter-flour mixture (beurre manie) and whisk into the pan juices until the butter melts and the sauce thickens, 2-3 more minutes.
+Remove from heat and add diced parsley.

 Notes

-Flounder is generally a fairly thin fillet, so monitor the heat and the fish closely as you cook to ensure they don't overcook.
+• Flounder and sole are generally fairly thin fillets, so monitor the heat and the fish closely as you cook to ensure they don't overcook.

-Substitute haddock, sole, grouper or any flaky white fish fillet for flounder, if needed.
+• Substitute haddock, grouper, or any flaky white fish fillet for flounder or sole, if needed.

 • Prep Time: 15